c20d-us/TootRSS/README.md

 Where "xxxx" is the Fernet key used to encrypt your access tokens.

 ## Requirements
 * TootRSS was built to run on Python 3.9+.
-Module requirements are listed in `./requirements/reqs.txt`
+Module requirements are listed in `./requirements/reqs.txt`.
-* The `./mkvenv.sh` script will create a Python virtual environment that fulfills the module needs of the utility
+* The `./mkvenv.sh` script will create a Python virtual environment that fulfills the module needs of the utility.
+* You will need active and valid AWS access credentials for an account that can contain a DynamoDB Table.
+You can find instructions on how to set up an approptiate IAM user in the AWS documentation.
 * TootRSS requires read and write access to a properly structured DynamoDB table.
-    * ToDo: add logic to the `feed_cache.py` module to auto-create the table if it does not exist
+  * If the DynamoDB table does not exist in the provided account, the table will be created.
-* You will need active and valid AWS access credentials to read and write to the DynamoDB table.
-You can find instructions on how to set up an approptiate IAM user in the AWS documentation.

 ## Configuration Settings